opendistro/for-elasticsearch-docs/docs/elasticsearch/index.md

 ## Clusters and nodes

-The distributed design of Elasticsearch allows you interact with *clusters*.
+The distributed design of Elasticsearch allows you to interact with *clusters*.
 A cluster is a collection of one or more *nodes*, servers that store your data and process search requests.

 You can run Elasticsearch locally on a laptop with minimum system requirements.
 You can also scale a single cluster to hundreds of powerful machines in a data center.